doramagnoni/Sproutly/README.md

 5. Start the SproutList server: `python manage.py runserver`

 _Open `http://127.0.0.1:8000/` in your web browser to explore your digital garden!_

+## ✨ UX Design Philosophy
+Sproutly aims to provide a  straightforward and enjoyable experience for plant enthusiasts.
+Here's how the design focuses on your needs:

+Plant Management Made Easy: Adding new plants and setting up watering/fertilizing reminders is designed to be quick and intuitive.
+Clear Task Overview: The to-do list provides a satisfying visual display of your plant care schedule, helping you stay on top of your plants' needs.
+Focus on Well-being: A calming color palette and emphasis on successful task completion aims to make plant care a positive and rewarding part of your routine.

 ## 🌱 User Stories